 The XL is more modern in its spec, with a 5MP cam round the back and a 2MP one up front.
 The rear camera focused and shot quite nippily, and with Nokia's imaging chops, there's reason to suspect it'll do a fine job for the handset's price.

-The sub-€90 (RM410) X, sub-€100 (RM455) X+ and sub-€110 (RM500) XL are very competitively priced, which makes them compelling devices almost regardless of how they perform.
+The sub-€90 X, sub-€100 X+ and sub-€110 XL are very competitively priced, which makes them compelling devices almost regardless of how they perform.
 And in terms of how they look and feel, no other entry-level device can touch them.

 Two worries.
 The first is that Nokia are unnecessarily restricting the Android experience by controlling which apps will and won't work.
 Apps are a major selling point for Android devices over Windows Phone ones, so putting obstacles in the way to accessing them feels unwise.

-The second is that they're up against seriously stiff, not-too-much-more-expensive competition - the Motorola Moto G, for example, which lets you taste superphone performance on a budget.
+The second is that they're up against seriously stiff, not-too-much-more-expensive competition - the Motorola Moto G, for example, which lets you taste superphone performance for less than £100 on PAYG.
 The Xs may have sexier bodies, but the Moto G feels like a phone out of 2014, while they're stuck watching the London Olympics.